 Since the Emmaus Lublin community (Poland) opened in 1995 it has been carrying out the classic activities of collecting and selling on used objects.
 But for several years the group has been looking to identify new sources of funding.

 The current economic climate in Poland means that the quality and quantity of articles received in our community is mediocre.
 Thus we are dependant, in a way, on aid coming from Emmaus groups in Western European countries.

 Developing new forms of funding would mean more autonomy for our group and greater diversity in our sources of funding.
 We also offer training and practice in manual jobs for our companions, depending on whether or not they are interested and depending on their individual capabilities.
 Thanks to this work some of them have been able to find work and become autonomous.

 With this goal in mind a Cooperative has been created and the majority of its members are companions.
-This Cooperative helps provide greater diversity of production and services.
+This Cooperative works making street furniture and in gastronomy.

 Since the turn of the millennium we have been preparing, creating and experimenting with workshops with a view to launching new forms of development.
 We launched crafts workshops such as carpentry, ironwork/welding, vulcanisation of rubber, upholstery, repairing bicycles and moulding concrete.
 We have since had to close some of these workshops.

 In 2010 we created a Social Cooperative and the majority of its members are companions.
 The goal of this Cooperative is to carry out entrepreneurial initiatives for production and services.

 Since 2010 we have been diversifying our production, creating street furniture such as park benches, concrete tables, stools, bins, road signs, bus shelters, etc.